The Best Vegan Vanilla Cake (Keeps Moist for 5 Days!)

-Make sure that you add in a tsp of arrowroot powder or cornstarch if using gluten free 1-to-1 baking flour.
+Make sure that you add in a tablespoon of arrowroot powder or cornstarch if using gluten free flour.
 This will give the flour more like a cake flour texture when baked- very tender and moist!

 If you use coconut sugar, your cake will be slightly tanner in color- but still delicious!!